redis-developer/banking-on-redis/docs/02-STREAMS.md

 (1.05s)
 ```

 Here, we waited 1000ms and didn't get anything so Redis returned a `(nil)`.
-Let's give outselves some more time and try to get a transaction in there.
+Let's give ourselves some more time and try to get a transaction in there.
 From the CLI inside of RedisInsight, enter a nice, patient command:

 ```bash
 127.0.0.1:6379> XREAD BLOCK 300000 COUNT 1 STREAMS exercise:transactions $